oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

   ![Web Credentials](images/4-apex-5-2.png)

-4. Using the same password used for the founder instance (marketplace, Section 1- Task 2), update the password in 'Client or Password' field and 'Apply Changes'.
+4. Using the same password used for the founder instance ( marketplace, Lab 1 - Task 13), update the password in 'Client or Password' field and 'Apply Changes'.

   ![Web Credentials](images/4-apex-5-4.png)